Alexmhack/sockets_in_python/README.md

 bind() is used to associate a socket interface with port number, we have HOST set to standard IPV4 address, if it is a empty string then it will listen to all IPV4 interfaces.

+# Logic for echo_server and echo_client
+Our server creates a server at localhost:65000 and waits infinitely for a connection at that host and port and if connection recieved then it recieves data from the client and then stores that data and echo it back or we can say send that again to the client hence echoes the data.

+Our client connects at the same port at which our server has established the connection and then send some bytes object to the server and then recieves data from server and prints it, the client get what it has sent.